Contemporary Or Modern? Which Home Design Is Your Architecture Style

 Although these designs are most closely connected to the modern style, they don’t strictly adhere to it.
 They often incorporate different aspects of a variety of styles that came before them, which further explains why they can be so challenging to identify.

-Although contemporary interior design may contain a similar range in styles, minimalism remains paramount.
+Although contemporary house plans may contain a similar range in layouts, minimalism remains paramount.
 “A contemporary home has a less is more approach,” says Pamela Durkin, interior designer and owner of Pamela Durkin Designs.

 Contemporary architecture can often be identified by the following features: